yifanwang97/Explainable-fuzzy-integral/README.md

 We can obtain the fuzzy fusion results of FI-CNN.

-The results are shown in a text file named "FI_CNN_F1_score.txt" located at "1_fuzzy_integral_fold1/results/all_datasets/".
+The training process and results are shown in a text file named "FI_CNN_F1_score.txt" located at "1_fuzzy_integral_fold1/results/all_datasets/".

 #### Conclusion
 Here, all the fuzzy fusion results are evaluated on the combined dataset (fold 1).